-The achieved performance by NDT may depend on NDT characteristics such as load, time or energy saving state.
-This means that the simulation results would change based on the network load, the target time of the day, or on whether the simulated node is running in energy saving mode.
-The NDT report should indicate the performance for the respective configured NDT characteristics.
+The achieved performance by NDT may depend on NDT characteristics such as network load, time-related conditions or energy-saving state.
+This means that the analysis results may vary depending on factors such as the network load, the target time of the day, or on whether the modelled node is running in an energy-saving mode.
+The NDT report should indicate the performance corresponding to the configured NDT characteristics.